supercollider/supercollider/README_MACOS.md

 ##### Prepare for building by making a configuration file:

-    cmake -G Xcode -DCMAKE_PREFIX_PATH=`brew --prefix qt@5`  ..
+    cmake -G Xcode ..

 (The `..` at the end is easy to miss.
 Don't forget it!)

 This specifies to cmake that we will be using Xcode to build.
-It also specifies the location of qt so that the complier/linker can find it.
-Use `brew info` to confirm you are referring to the correct version of Qt.
+The compiler/linker will search for Qt via brew.

 If you are not using the Homebrew install then you should substitute the path to the parent folder of the bin/include/lib folders in that
-Qt tree.
+Qt tree by inserting the argument `-DQT5_PREFIX=/path/to/my/qt` before `..`.

 ##### Build